 The ECT is increasingly being used by speculative financial investors such as portfolio investors and holding companies.
-In 88 per cent of lawsuits over cuts to support schemes for renewable energy in Spain, the claimant is not a renewable energy firm, but an equity fund or other type of financial investor, often with links to the coal, oil, gas, and nuclear industries.
+In 85 per cent of lawsuits filed until 2019 over cuts to support schemes for renewable energy in Spain, the claimant is not a renewable energy firm, but an equity fund or other type of financial investor, often with links to the coal, oil, gas, and nuclear industries.
 Several of the funds only invested when Spain was already in full-blown economic crisis mode and some changes to the support schemes had already been made (which the funds later argued undermined their profit expectations).
 Some investors view the ECT not only as an insurance policy, but as an additional source of profit.

 ECT claims are dominated by financial investors

 Investors win in the majority of cases

 By the end of 2019, 46% of known ECT cases remained undecided.
 But the majority (60%) of resolved lawsuits have favoured the investor.

 More and more money is at stake for states and taxpayers